starkinfra/sdk-dotnet/README.md

 ### Get a PixKey

-Information on a PixKey may be retrieved by its id and the tax ID of the consulting agent.
+Information on a Pix key may be retrieved by its id and the tax ID of the consulting agent.
 An endToEndId must be informed so you can link any resulting purchases to this query, avoiding sweep blocks by the Central Bank.